UART Bare-Metal Driver Phase 1: Initializing Clock and Configuring GPIO Pins

 }

-On STM32, this is controlled by the RCC (Reset and Clock Control) registers.
-Specifically,
+On STM32, clock gating is controlled by the RCC (Reset and Clock Control) registers:

-• USART1 lives on the APB2 bus → you enable it via RCC->APB2ENR
+• USART1 lives on the APB2 bus → enable via RCC->APB2ENR

 1